How to make mayonnaise from scratch – and stories

 - 1 cup vegetable oil.
 For a modern touch, sometimes I’ll use ¼ olive oil and ¾ vegetable oil to add some grassy notes.

 A few secrets: add the oil in as small a stream as possible.
 If I have a new bottle of oil around, I leave the foil top intact, making a couple of small holes with a toothpick, which makes it easy to add it drop by drop into the eggs.
 Secondly, do not use aluminum or copper bowls, as they will discolor your mayonnaise.

 Put the bowl on a dishcloth to hold it in place.
 Whisk all the ingredients together except for the oil: egg yolks, lemon juice, salt, pepper, and mustard.

 Slowly add in the oil, beginning with just a few drops at a time using the method above, or just adding it with a quarter teaspoon, until about ¼ cup has been emulsified.
 Then you can add the rest at a slightly higher rate.

-It takes a lot of whisking, and helps to have a friend or child by to help.
-When it thickens, correct seasoning to taste, add any additional flavorings such as herbs, and refrigerate.
-Keeps ten days.
-If you did it right, it won’t last nearly that long.
+It takes a lot of whisking and helps to have a friend or child by to help.
+When it thickens, correct seasoning to taste, add any additional flavorings you want such as herbs and refrigerate.
+It keeps about ten days, but if you do it right, it won’t last nearly that long.
 I can eat it with a spoon.

 If you liked this story, you might also like “Making Butter and Memories“